Does Drinking Milk With Honey Increase Sperm Count?

 Milk and honey is a traditional remedy recommended for sub-fertile or infertile men to bring a considerable increase in sperm count.4 In animal studies, honey has been seen to help improve sperm count, morphology, and motility.5

 Honey Protects Reproductive Organs And Reduces Testicular Damage

 Honey itself is also an antioxidant that can counter oxidative stress in the body – including in your reproductive organs.
 It might even improve the condition if you have testicular damage, one of the causes of low sperm count.6

 Zinc In Honey Improves Sperm Quality

-Honey is rich in vitamin B, needed for testosterone production.
+Honey is rich in B vitamins, needed for testosterone production.
 It also has nitric oxide, which aids vasodilation and could, therefore, help those with erectile dysfunction.8

-Vitamin B12 Fights Oxidative Damage And Improves Semen Quality And Count
+Vitamin B12 In Milk Fights Oxidative Damage And Improves Semen Quality

 If you are stressed, it could impair your sexual life, affecting sperm production as well as quality.15 If you struggle to sleep at night due to stress, a glass of warm milk and honey may actually help.16 Milk contains tryptophan, an amino acid that can improve duration and quality of sleep.
 If you have milk about half an hour before bedtime, it should help you calm down and sleep well, waking up well-rested and less stressed.17